 Another form of passive/ aggressive behavior is lying.
 Some might call this a character defect, but for purposes of this discussion, one way to confront a person you suspect of lying is as follows: "Elaine, I need to talk to you about something I heard you did; and if I'm wrong, I'll apologize."
 [Elaine] "What are you talking about?"
 "I heard you lied about what Jim said in a meeting last week.
 Elaine, this is not like you, and I'm disappointed to hear it."
 As this person's supervisor, if you don't confront her at critical points, you stand the risk of losing the respect of your other direct reports.
-Another passive/ aggressive behavior is work slowdown.
+Another passive/aggressive behavior is work slowdown.
 This is very much like confronting the passive person.
 The key is to bring them out of hiding but make it safe for him or her to be honest with you.
 How you handle situations like this at critical points also helps build trust.
 Remember, trust is based on and built on the history of the relationship.

-The Assertive Behavioral Style requires more skill development for some than with others.
+The assertive behavioral style requires more skill development for some than with others.
 However, it is well worth the effort in terms of saving time, frustration and relationships with fellow employees, managers, and spouses.
 An assertive person basically says, "You have your rights, needs and opinions.
 So do I. Let's negotiate."
 The assertive person uses "I" vs. "you" language.
 They get what they want while showing respect and consideration for others.
 A bank teller refuses to credit your account even though the charge was a bank error.
 His explanation is that he has to get his supervisor's okay and she is not in.
 Your assertive response is "I understand that is a problem for you, but I want that amount credited to my account before I leave."
-In the final analysis, if conflict is resolved correctly, relationships remain intact and mutual goals have a much better chance of being achieved.

-The Rules of Conflict Resolution
+The Rules of Conflict Resolution are as follows:

-- 1. Expression of feelings and emotions are encouraged but should not include threats and name-calling. - 2.
+- Expression of feelings and emotions are encouraged but should not include threats and name-calling. - 2.
 No interrupting the other person. - 3.
 Stay on the same eye level. - 4.
-Make sure you have heard the person correctly before responding. - 5.
-Do not use the words "always," "never," "everything," or "nothing." - 6.
-Stay in the present tense.
-Deal with the "here and now" issues.

-- 7. Refrain from finger pointing.

-- 8. Take responsibility for your feelings, beliefs and opinions by using "I" statements.

-- 9. Stay on topic.

-- 10. Do not over dramatize.
-Remain calm.

-- 11. Be honest.

-- 12. Approach the conflict with a problem-solving attitude.

-- 13. Take responsibility for part of the change.
+Make sure you have heard the person correctly before responding. - Do not use the words "always," "never," "everything," or "nothing." - Stay in the present tense.
+Deal with the "here and now" issues. - 7.
+Refrain from finger pointing. - 8.
+Take responsibility for your feelings and beliefs/opinions by using "I" statements. - 9.
+Stay on topic. - 10.
+Do not over dramatize.
+Remain calm. - 11.
+Be honest. - 12.
+Approach the conflict with a problem-solving attitude. - 13.
+Take responsibility for part of the change.